jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 complex user experiences where you need that additional screen real-estate to craft the data we're storing in Page Designer.

-_Note you do not need to add support for breakout editors if you don't need it._
+_**Note**: this is an optional addition to a custom attribute editor, you do not need to add support for breakout editors if it doesn't work for your use case._

 ![](./images/react-custom-attribute-editors/custom-attribute-editor-breakout.png)